-- 4.4 Postgraduate Diploma Management Sciences (Public Relations and Communication Management) The following rules are to be read in conjunction with the General Rules found in the DUT General Handbook for Students.
-See General Rules G21B, General Rules G7 and DUT Rule G16. - 4.4.1 Entrance Requirements for the Postgraduate Diploma Management Sciences (Public Relations and Communication Management)
+The following rules are to be read in conjunction with the General Rules found in the DUT General Handbook for Students.
+See General Rules G21B, General Rules G7 and DUT Rule G16.

+4.3.1 Entrance Requirements for the Postgraduate Diploma Management Sciences (Public Relations and Communication Management)

-Admission to the Postgraduate Diploma in Management Sciences will be granted to those applicants who have completed an Advanced Diploma in Management Sciences, or a cognate qualification, at NQF level 7, in any one of the following areas: Marketing; Retailing; Public Relations and Communication Management; Operations Management; Quality Management; Human Resource Management; Business Law, or Business Administration.
+Applicants wishing to enrol for the Postgraduate Diploma in Management Sciences are required to have completed an Advanced Diploma in Management Sciences, specialising in any one of the following areas: Marketing; Retailing; Public Relations and Communication Management; Operations Management; Quality Management; Human Resource Management; Business Law, or Business Administration, or a cognate NQF Ievel 7 qualification.